2024 Solar Incentives Guide for Parole, MD - Tax Credits & Rebates

 • Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that normally counts as part of your taxable income.
 Typically, a certain (small) threshold of energy production must be met before your solar system is eligible for SRECs or similar performance-based incentives.
 These kinds of incentives are generally handled by your state government.

 • Net Metering: Make sure you speak to your Parole utility company about signing a net metering agreement.
-This allows you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
-You might receive either a dollar-for-dollar credit or a percentage of the value.
+This will allow you to get a credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best for Leasing